 3) I’m Hungry!
 Will You Please Feed Me?

 Of course, Internet Stranger!
 How do you feel about tacos, ice cream, and beer?
-First you’ll dine on tacos al pastor at Coyo Taco.
+First on our 24 hours in Miami you’ll dine on tacos al pastor at Coyo Taco.
 This was way better than the tacos I usually can find back home in NYC because they used actual corn tortillas and the pork was appropriately spicy.
 I like how the pineapple in the tacos mellows out the heat a bit.

 For a sweet treat, you’ll stop at Cielito for an artisanal ice cream pop.
 I recommend the guava and cheese because Zarelys said that was a traditional Cuban flavor.
 I don’t think the chocolate coating is traditional, but who cares about tradition when breaking the rules is this delicious?